 Minecraft bed

-3. Job site
+3. Job Site

 Naturally occurring villagers in the game can spawn as either unemployed or, in the Bedrock Edition, as nitwits.
 The unemployed villagers have the ability to change their profession by searching for and claiming an unclaimed job site block.